Matthiasbrat/old_blog/src/content/posts/documentation/hybrid-k8s.md

 - vps + coolify

 :::caution[]
-GCP, AWS and AKS were a no go since I wanted to scale rapidly without having to bankrupt and easily manage my cluster alone.
+GCP, AWS and AKS were a no go since I wanted to scale rapidly without having to bankrupt and easily manage my cluster alone. (egress bill, no thank you.)

 <img src="/image/awsbill.jpg" width="250" alt="aws bill" />
 :::